 - an investment of more than six million Bulgarian Leva in the capital of a Bulgarian company that is not listed on the stock exchange.

 For information about the Investment Promotion Act, you can ask our Bulgarian lawyers.

-What are the documents required for obtaining a Bulgarian residence permit?
+What are the documents required for obtaining a Bulgarian residence permit in 2021?